Mocktalk

 It was great that the demo went well, but what else do people need

-I spearheaded Mocktalk's user research, and with my peers we interviewed 10 college students preparing for interviews.
+I spearheaded Mocktalk's user research, and with my peers, we interviewed 10 college students preparing for interviews.
 We found the most common pain points in:

-Challenges in preparing for interviews due to a lack of practical and convenient resources.
+• Challenges in preparing for interviews due to a lack of practical and convenient resources.

-Feeling left behind and alone when preparing for interviews
+• Feeling left behind and alone when preparing for interviews

 Mocktalks goals.

-Influenced by our users, it was time to take the business steps
+Influenced by our users, it was time to take the business steps.

-They should have easy access to the interview feature, so how fast can they get there?
+• They should have easy access to the interview feature, so how fast can they get there?

-Let's build a community of dedicated people to show and share their interviews
+• Let's build a community of dedicated people to show and share their interviews

 Conceptualizing

-How might we make experience feel fluid and easy to access?
+• Make the experience feel fluid and easy to access?

 Design Process

-Following a waterfall development methodology
+We followed a waterfall development methodology.

-Interview Section
+Interview Screen

 Conclusion

-Our next steps would be
+Our next steps would be to:

-Find issues in the design system that can be worked on.
+• Find issues in the design system that can be worked on.